BrandonW6000/theframod/README.md

 # Fracital
-Another intetPlanet product.
+Another interPlanet product.
 Made by Marker in interPlanet developers Fast speed with installed apps.
 Based on Interstellar and Ultraviolet